sagalpreet/AutoML-Extensions-Project-Proposal/README.md

 ### Implementation Details

-Manually update the value of random seed in the file `vowpal_wabbit/test/unit_test/automl_test.cc` from 10 to 11.
+- Manually update the value of random seed in the file `vowpal_wabbit/test/unit_test/automl_test.cc` from 10 to 11.
-Iterate from 0 to 1331.
+- Iterate from 0 to 1331.
 Build and run unit test for each possibility until the tests pass.
 This is automated using python script.
-The value for which test passes without any error is essentially the example at which champion change occurs for the new seed value.
+- The value for which test passes without any error is essentially the example at which champion change occurs for the new seed value.

+### Reproduce the approach

+- Place script.py in the root directory of the project i.e. in vowpal_wabbit directory.
+- Run the script.